Petroleum reservoir: Gas cap drive

 In reservoirs already having a gas cap (the virgin pressure is already below bubble point), the gas cap expands with the depletion of the reservoir, pushing down on the liquid sections applying extra pressure.
 This is present in the reservoir if there is more gas than can be dissolved in the reservoir.
 The gas will often migrate to the crest of the structure.
 It is compressed on top of the oil reserve, as the oil is produced the cap helps to push the oil out.
-Over time the gas cap moves down and infiltrates the oil and eventually the well will begin to produce more and more gas until it produces only gas.
+Over time the gas cap moves down and infiltrates the oil, and the well will produce more and more gas until it produces only gas.

 It is best to manage the gas cap effectively, that is, placing the oil wells such that the gas cap will not reach them until the maximum amount of oil is produced.
 Also a high production rate may cause the gas to migrate downward into the production interval.
-In this case, over time, the reservoir pressure depletion is not as steep as in the case of solution-based gas drive.
+In this case, over time the reservoir pressure depletion is not as steep as in the case of solution-based gas drive.
 In this case, the oil rate will not decline as steeply but will depend also on the placement of the well with respect to the gas cap.
 As with other drive mechanisms, water or gas injection can be used to maintain reservoir pressure.
-When a gas cap is coupled with water influx the recovery mechanism can be highly efficient.
+When a gas cap is coupled with water influx, the recovery mechanism can be highly efficient.

 Aquifer (water) drive

 Water (usually salty) may be present below the hydrocarbons.
 Water, as with all liquids, is compressible to a small degree.
 As the hydrocarbons are depleted, the reduction in pressure in the reservoir allows the water to expand slightly.
 Although this unit expansion is minute, if the aquifer is large enough this will translate into a large increase in volume, which will push up on the hydrocarbons, maintaining pressure.

 With a water-drive reservoir, the decline in reservoir pressure is very slight; in some cases, the reservoir pressure may remain unchanged.
 The gas/oil ratio also remains stable.
 The oil rate will remain fairly stable until the water reaches the well.
-In time, the water cut will increase and the well will be watered out.
+In time, the water cut will increase, and the well will be watered out.

 The water may be present in an aquifer (but rarely one replenished with surface water).
 This water gradually replaces the volume of oil and gas that is produced out of the well, given that the production rate is equivalent to the aquifer activity.
 That is, the aquifer is being replenished from some natural water influx.
 If the water begins to be produced along with the oil, the recovery rate may become uneconomical owing to the higher lifting and water disposal costs.